hectortosa/rafflr/README.md

 ## Shuffle Order

-This raffle will simply re-order the participants list.
+This will simply re-order the participants list.
 Simply add the participants and click on **Shuffle** button.

+## Random Teams

+This will create random teams from the list of participants.
+The number of members per team is indicated with the _Team Size_ input.
+Simply add the desired team size, the participants, and click on **Team Up** button.

+If participants cannot be evenly distributed, the last team will have the remaining participants.

 ## Development